 Kojic acid gives you visible results, but on the flip side, it can also irritate your skin if it doesn’t suit you.
 It can also make your skin prone to sunburn.
 So, kojic acid should be used very carefully.
 It is better to consult a dermatologist to see if it suits your skin or not and know the correct way to use it on your skin.

 What Is It?

 Also called hyaluronan, this is a substance that is naturally produced by your body.
 It is mostly found in your connective tissues, skin, and eyes.
 It helps to keep your skin moisturized by binding water, thereby preventing premature aging (9).
 Environmental stress and sun exposure can affect the levels of hyaluronic acid in your body, especially your skin.
 You need to use HA skin care products to prevent this decline.

-All skin types can benefit from hyaluronic acid.
+Hyaluronic acid offers great skincare benefits for all skin types.
 However, if you have dehydrated and mature skin, you need to include this acid in your skin care routine.
 It helps to keep aging skin plump and firm by boosting hydration levels.

 8. Ascorbic Acid